 It can be devastating if you have suffered an amputation, and it can have consequences for the rest of your life.
-You need to contact a Chicago amputation attorney who can represent your rights and defend your interests.
+You need to contact a Chicago amputation lawyer who can represent your rights and defend your interests.

 At Conboy Law, we can bat for you if you have an amputation injury.
 We can pursue compensation on your behalf, so learn more about our services below.
 Then, reach out to us to schedule a case consultation.